 The materials outlined below are required if this is your first time submitting an application for graduate study to the EE department.
-If you have previously submitted an application for graduate study to the EE department, please consult our FAQ section for further instructions.
+If you have previously submitted an application for graduate study to the EE department, please consult the "Reapplying" section of our Frequently Asked Questions page for further instructions.

 1. Transcripts (Academic Records)